oliversoctopus/render-congressional-bill-tracker/models/MODEL_DOCUMENTATION.md

 1. **Phase 1: Viability Prediction**
    Predicts whether a bill will receive significant legislative activity (committee hearings, floor votes, amendments)
+   - **Unique bills:** 4.9% viable (3,763 of 76,854 bills)
-   - Base rate: 10.0% of bills are viable
+   - **Training snapshots:** 10.0% viable (27,337 of 273,113 snapshots)

 2. **Phase 2: Passage Prediction** (Only for viable bills) Predicts whether a viable bill will ultimately pass both chambers
+   - **Unique bills:** 75.4% of viable bills pass (2,837 of 3,763), 3.7% overall
-   - Base rate: 80.5% of viable bills pass
+   - **Training snapshots:** 80.5% of viable snapshots pass (21,994 of 27,337), 8.1% overall

-   - Overall passage rate: 8.1% of all bills
+**Note:** Snapshot statistics differ from unique bill statistics because successful bills generate more snapshots (they survive longer and reach more time points).
+Models train on snapshots but predict outcomes for individual bills.

 ### Time-Aware Model Stages